rdpeng/ProgrammingAssignment2/README.md

 In order to complete this assignment, you must do the following:

 1. Fork the project at [https://github.com/rdpeng/ProgrammingAssignment2](https://github.com/rdpeng/ProgrammingAssignment2)
-2. Clone the GitHub repository containing the stub R files at: https://github.com/<github-username>/ProgrammingAssignment2
+2. Clone the GitHub repository containing the stub R files at your account. eg: For a candidate with username orthodoc, this would be: [https://github.com/orthodoc/ProgrammingAssignment2](https://github.com/orthodoc/ProgrammingAssignment2)
 3. Edit the R file contained in the git repository and place your solution in that file (please do not rename the file).
 4. Commit your completed R file into YOUR git repository and push your